qtcloudservices/qtc-tutorial-todo/README.md

 ## Installing and starting the server

+Get the tutorial sourcecode and copy the sample configuration file `server/config/qtc-conf.default.js` to `server/config/qtc-conf.js` and edit the configuration to match your current EDS configuration.

 While at the root directory of this tutorial, type the following into a terminal window:

 ```sh